Chemical oxygen generator

 A chemical oxygen generator is a device that releases oxygen via a chemical reaction.
-The oxygen source is usually an inorganic superoxide, chlorate, or perchlorate; ozonides are a promising group of oxygen sources.
+The oxygen source is usually an inorganic superoxide, chlorate, or perchlorate.
+Ozonides are a promising group of oxygen sources, as well.
 The generators are usually ignited by a firing pin, and the chemical reaction is usually exothermic, making the generator a potential fire hazard.
 Potassium superoxide was used as an oxygen source on early crewed missions of the Soviet space program, in submarines for use in emergency situations, for firefighters, and for mine rescue.

 In commercial airliners

 Commercial aircraft provide emergency oxygen to passengers to protect them in case of loss of cabin pressure.
-Chemical oxygen generators are not used for the cockpit crew, who are typically supplied using compressed oxygen canisters, also known as oxygen bottles.
+Chemical oxygen generators are not used for the cockpit crew, who are typically supplied using compressed oxygen cylinders, also known as oxygen bottles.
 In narrow body airliners, for each row of seats there were overhead oxygen masks and oxygen generators.
-In some wide-body airliners, such as the DC-10 and IL-96, the canisters and oxygen masks were mounted in the top portion of the seat backs, since the ceiling was too high above the passengers.
-If a decompression occurred, the panels were opened either by an automatic pressure switch or by a manual switch, and the masks were released.
-When the passengers pulled down on the mask they removed the retaining pins and triggered the production of oxygen.
+In some wide-body airliners, such as the DC-10 and IL-96, the oxygen generators and oxygen masks are mounted in the top portion of the seat backs, since the ceiling is too high above the passengers.
+If a decompression occurred, the panels were opened either by an automatic pressure switch or by a manual switch, and the masks are released.
+When the passengers pull down on the mask they removed the retaining pins and triggered the production of oxygen.